Robert-Walker0/Student-Gradebook/README.md

 # Student Gradebook C++

-## A command line application for managing a student gradebook built using C++.
+## A command-line application for managing a student gradebook built using C++.

-This project was developed as a personal project to further develop my skills as a developer.
+This project was developed as a personal project to upgrade my skills as a developer.

 ## Features: